apache/jackrabbit-oak/oak-doc/src/site/markdown/dos_and_donts.md

 DocumentMK the MVP would be stored in the backing Document which on Mongo has a 16MB limit.

-More efficient alternatives to MVPs include:
+More efficient alternatives to large MVPs include:
 * store the list of values in a binary property
 * use a [PropertySequence](https://jackrabbit.apache.org/api/trunk/org/apache/jackrabbit/commons/flat/PropertySequence.html) available in jackrabbit-commons (JCR-2688)